-9. Barangaroo Reserve
+10. Barangaroo Reserve

 It’s now home to more than 75,000 planted trees, palms, ferns, shrubs and other plants, that have been native to the Sydney region since the last 200 years.

 With so many beautifully designed terraced gardens and different walking paths winding around the hill, Barangaroo reserve is a wonderful place for an afternoon picnic.

-11. Clifton Gardens
+12. Clifton Gardens

 Boasting a rocky beach with netted swimming enclosure, a fenced playground, change rooms and excellent BBQ and picnic facilities, Clifton Gardens Reserve has been a popular picnic spot for families since the 19th century.

-12. Wendy’s Secret Garden
+13. Wendy’s Secret Garden

 With the ashes of her husband and child buried in the garden, Wendy has continuously been maintaining and beautifying the garden for us all to enjoy.

 The garden is a beautiful place for office workers and local residents to wind down, eat a sandwich, read a book or to simply enjoy the views.

-15. Lake Parramatta Reserve
+16. Lake Parramatta Reserve